About the ACLU of Kansas

 - Creative, results-oriented, self-starting, and willing to learn.

-- This position may be based in either Overland Park, or Wichita Kansas; candidates must either reside in one of those metropolitan areas or be willing to relocate quickly.
+- This position is based in Wyandotte County; candidates must either reside in the Kansas City Metropolitan area or be willing to relocate quickly.

 - Commitment to the mission and goals of the ACLU of Kansas.

-Submit a letter of interest, resume, and three professional references (identifying their relationship to you and including their email address and phone number).
-Email your application to:
+Submit a resume and three professional references (identifying their relationship to you and including their email address and phone number).
+Email your application to: ACLUjobs@aclukansas.org

-Please include “ACLU Field Organizer” in the subject line.
+Please include “ACLU Canvasser” in the subject line.
 Applications accepted until position is filled.
 No calls or in-person applications, please.

-Applicants will be reviewed beginning the week of Feb 26, 2018 and will be accepted until the position is filled.
-The job announcement will remain posted on our website, www.aclukansas.org, until the position is filled.
-When the position is filled, the announcement will be removed from the website.
+Applicants will be reviewed beginning immediately and will be accepted until the positions are filled.
+The job announcement will remain posted on our website, www.aclukansas.org, until the positions are filled.
+When the positions are filled, the announcement will be removed from the website.

 The ACLU of Kansas is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 The ACLU of Kansas encourages applications from all qualified individuals without regard to arrest or conviction, race, color, religion, gender, gender identity or expression, sexual orientation, age, national origin, marital status, citizenship, disability, and veteran status.